node-js-libs/node.io/docs/README.md

 ## Input / output

-Node.io can handle a variety of input / output situations
+Node.io can handle a variety of input / output cases

 To input an array